TKleb/SA-Labs/pwntools-lab/Documentation/section1/Step2.md

 # Find the buffersize
 ## Vulnerability
-You can skip ahead to "PWN Checksec" if you found the vulnerability yourself.
+You can skip ahead to "Installing pwntools" if you found the vulnerability yourself.

 The vulnerable function which is exploitable is: ```scanf()```.
 The function has a predefined size buffer and using ```%s``` to read the input doesn't check the length of the inputted string.
 If the user enters a string longer which would exceed the buffer size it would overflow and allows to reach addresses which weren't meant to be reached.